 Birmingham to get £32m boost from Cricket World Cup

-The second city is set to host five matches of the ICC Men’s Cricket World Cup according to a report by accountancy firm EY on behalf of England and Wales Cricket Broad (ECB).
+Birmingham to get £32m boost from Cricket World Cup as the second city is gets set to host five matches of the ICC Men’s Cricket World Cup according to a report by accountancy firm EY on behalf of England and Wales Cricket Broad (ECB).

 Taking into account factors such as ticket sales, match day spending on food, drink and merchandise, as well as wider revenue generated by international visitors, Birmingham is set to generate £32.1 million overall.